sterinaldi/fund_const/README.md

 The parametric inference runs with `python par_inference.py`.

 The nonparametric reconstruction requires [figaro](https://github.com/sterinaldi/figaro).
 Before running this inference, please run `python gensamps.py`, to generate the samples to be fed to figaro.
 FIGARO runs with `figaro-hierarchical -i experiments -o output --symbol 'G\times 10^{-11}' --unit 'm^3km^{-1}s^{-2}' -b '[6.668, 6.678]' -s`.

+Once the two inference are finished, the plots in Figure 1 of Middleton et al (in preparation) can be obtained via `python make_plots.py`